pymupdf/PyMuPDF/docs/tools.rst

       .. note:: MuPDF has dropped support for this in v1.14.0, so we have re-implemented a similar function with the following differences:

-            * It is not part of MuPDF's global context and not threadsafe (because we do not support threads in PyMuPDF yet).
+            * It is not part of MuPDF's global context and not threadsafe (not an issue because we do not support threads in PyMuPDF anyway).
             * It is implemented as *int*.
 This means that the maximum number is *sys.maxsize*.
-Should this number ever be exceeded, the counter is reset to 1.
+Should this number ever be exceeded, the counter starts over again at 1.

       :rtype: int
       :returns: a unique positive integer.